probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 The check first compares timings: it computes the report-to-baseline ratio for both fit time and predict time on the test set, and keeps the larger of the two.
-The slowness gate triggers only when that ratio is at least **2x** and the absolute gap on the winning dimension is at least **0.1 seconds** (the floor avoids spurious results from timing noise on very fast fits or predictions, e.g. on small datasets).
+The slowness gate triggers only when that ratio is at least **2x** and the absolute gap on the winning dimension is at least **1 second**.
+Below that, the difference is negligible in practice regardless of the ratio.

 Then, like :ref:`SKD009 <skd009-worse-than-baseline>`, each default predictive metric votes for the issue when the report is **not significantly better** than the baseline on